 DEREK LOVLEY / SCIENCE PHOTO LIBRARY DEREK LOVLEY / SCIENCE PHOTO LIBRARY

 Geobacter metallireducens bacterium, coloured transmission electron micrograph.
 This anaerobic bacteriaoxidises organic compounds to form carbon dioxide, using iron oxide or other metals as an electron acceptor.
-This ability could be harnessed to decontaminate petroleum compounds, metals and radioactive substances.
-Geobacter can also be used within a microbial fuel cell and generate electricity by oxidising waste organic matter and transferring surplus electrons directly to an electrode.
-Geobacter grow long filaments known as pili that are electrically conductive.
-Geobacter was discovered in 1987 by Derek Lovley, Professor of Microbiology at the University of Massachusetts, USA.
+This ability could harnessed to decontaminate petroleum compounds, metals and radioactive substances.
+Geobacter can also generate electricity by oxidising organic waste and directly transferring electrons onto the surface of electrodes.
+The image shows Geobacter with two long flagella (emerging from right hand side) which enable the bacterium to swim in liquids.
+The bacterium is also coated with thinner filaments known as pili, which are electrically conductive.
+Geobacter was discovered in 1987 by Professor Derek Lovley.

 Model release not required.
 Property release not required.